 Also is the discovery of a human figure that is seated cross-legged, back straight, hands resting on knees, and eyes narrowed.
 The figure is that of a man in the classic meditation posture.

-Aspects of other Buddhism beliefs such as renunciation, meditation, rebirth, karma, and liberation were a part of the religion and culture of the Indus Valley people.
+Aspects of other Buddhism beliefs such as renunciation, meditation, rebirth, karma, and liberation were a part of the religion and culture of the Indus Valley people too.

 Certainly this great civilization had at least a minor affect concerning the history of Buddhism as it is tradition.

 There were at least six Buddhas before him.
-Maybe he understood the impact of previous teachings that arose from the ancestors of India.
+Maybe Gautama understood the impact of previous teachings that arose from the ancestors of India.

-I believe there is more understanding required in order to feel comfortable with Buddhism history at this level.
-That, Gautama Buddha realized dependent arising.
+There is more understanding required in order to feel comfortable with Buddhism history at this level.
+That is, Gautama Buddha realized dependent arising.

 He knew directly that the cultural and religious beliefs of his day were carried forward to future generations from past generations.